EasternPA/mastodon-install/README.md

 ## Get an SSL certificate from Let's Encrypt
 ### Get an API key from Cloudflare
 1. In the Cloudflare tab in your browser, click the person icon in the top right to bring up your Account menu
-3. Click on `My Profile`
+1. Click on `My Profile`
+1. Click `API Tokens` on the left
+1. Click `Create Token` on the right
+1. Click `Use template` next to `Edit Zone DNS` (the top menu item)
+1. In the top section `Permissions`, click `+ Add more`
+1. Drop down `Account` and choose `Zone`
+1. Drop down the menu with `Select item` and choose `Zone`
+1. Drop down `Select` and choose `Read`
+1. In the next section `Zone Resources`, click `Select` and choose your domain name
+1. Scroll down to the bottom of the page and click on `Start date` to bring up the calendar
+1. Click on today's date for the start date and a date far out into the future for the end date
+1. Click `Continue to summary`
+1. Click `Create token` on the next page
+1. Copy the token shown

 ### Get an SSL Certificate in NPM
-1. Go to the `SSL Certificates` tab in `NPM`
+1. In your Nginx Proxy Manager browser tab, go to the `SSL Certificates` section

-Get an SSL certificate from Let's Encrypt using NPM; use the Cloudflare API key for the DNS challenge
+1. Click the `Add SSL Certificate` button
+1. Choose `Let's Encrypt` from the dropdown menu
+1. Enter `mstdn.<yourdomain.tld>` for the domain name, replacing `<yourdomain.tld>` with the domain you bought
+1. Turn on the `Use a DNS Challenge` slider
+1. Choose `Cloudflare` from the dropdown list of providers
+1. Replace the sample API token shown with the API token displayed to you on the Cloudflare API token screen
+1. Click the slider at the bottom to indicate you agree with the Terms and Conditions
+1. Click the `Save` button at the bottom
+1. It should take less than a minute to receive your certificate

-Add a Proxy host for Mastodon pointing to the host called web on port 3000
+### Add a Proxy host for `web`
+1. Click `Dashboard` to return to your NPM Dashboard view
+1. Click on the `Proxy hosts` button on the left
+1. Click the `Add proxy host` button at the right end of the menu
+1. Enter `mstdn.<yourdomain.tld>` in the domain name field, replacing `<yourdomain.tld>` with the domain you bought Note: You *must* click on the name that you just typed as it appears in the dropdown list to lock it into the field.
+Do NOT tab out of that field without clicking it.
+1. Enter `web` in the `Forward Hostname/IP` field and `3000` in the `Forward port` field
+1. Enable `Block Common Exploits`
+1. Click the `SSL` tab up top
+1. Click `None` under `SSL Certificate` and choose the domain name you entered on the Details tab (i.e. `mstdn.<yourdomain.tld>`)
+1. Enable `Force SSL`, `HTTP/2 Support`, and `HSTS Enabled`
+1. Click the `Save` button

+## Log into your admin account
-Point your browser to your FQDN.
+1. Point your browser to `mstdn.<yourdomain.tld>`

-log into mastodon with your admin id/pwd go to preferences / invite people generate a link; copy it open a private browser window pull up the invite link URL fill in your non-root user details
+1. You should see your main Mastodon screen
+1. Log into mastodon with your admin id and password that you saved before

+## Create your 'normal user' account
+1. Click `Preferences` at the bottom of the menu on the right
+1. Click `Invite people` in the menu on the left
+1. Generate an invite link on the right and copy it into your clipboard
+1. Open a private browser window
+1. Paste the invite link to bring up the signup page
+1. Fill in the details for your non-root user; remember your password
+1. You will see a message to look for a verification email; you will not get one (unless you setup email earlier)
-go back to your ssh shell
+1. Return to your `ssh` shell
-`sudo docker exec -it mastodon-streaming-1 /bin/bash`
+1. `sudo docker exec -it mastodon-streaming-1 /bin/bash`
-`RAILS_ENV=production bin/tootctl accounts modify <your non-root user> --confirm` (look for `OK`) in return
+1. At the container command prompt, run `RAILS_ENV=production bin/tootctl accounts modify <your non-root username> --confirm`
+1. (look for `OK`) in return

+## Verify your normal account works
+1. Go back to your private browser window
+1. Edit the URL to return to `https://mstdn.<yourdomain.tld>` replacing `<yourdomain.tld>` with your actual domain
+1. You should already be logged in
-go back to your private browser window return to the main page for your mastodon FQDN click the 3 vertical dots next to your username and choose logout at the bottom verify that you can log back in with your non-root username/password
+1. Click the 3 vertical dots next to your username and choose logout at the bottom
+1. Verify that you can log back in with your non-root username/password